cypherpunk-academy/2064/en/090_2023_Linda and Marlene.md

 Linda: "But tweet about it only in the airplane.
 We leave tomorrow at 7:30.
 You will be picked up by our security service.
-You can stay here in any rooms as long as I understand.
+I understood you can stay here until then.
-Robert will show them."
+Robert will show it to you."